Get startedGet started for free

 1. From Plotly to Dash

-Let's increase our Plotly knowledge with Dash and build our first Dash app.
+Let's build on our Plotly knowledge by creating our first Dash app.

 2. A first Dash App

 Here is the code for a Dash app.
-Here we display the Plotly bar chart from the previous lesson, bar fig, in the Dash app.
+Here, we display the Plotly bar chart from the previous lesson, bar fig, in the Dash app.
 Let's walk through each part of the code.
-Note throughout the course that standard Python functionality is possible, such as string interpolation.
+Note that throughout this course, standard Python features like string interpolation are available.

 3. The main Dash imports

-Let's start with the main Dash imports.
-Dash is the main library that creates the app itself, as we'll soon see.
-Dash core components contains all the different building blocks to create the app.
-We'll see two in this app but cover many more in the course, such as user inputs!
+We start with the main Dash imports.
+Dash is the core class used to initialize the app itself.
+Dash core components contain all the different building blocks to create the app.
+We'll see one in this app, but cover many more in the course, such as user inputs!

 4. The app layout

-To create an app, we follow a certain structure.
-First, we create an app object using dash-dot-Dash.
-Note the capitalization on the second Dash.
-Then we set the app layout using app-dot-layout.
-This is where a lot of code will go when we build bigger applications.
-For now, we will have one graph, but later we'll cover how to add multiple graphs.
-This is done with the dash core components Graph object, which takes a Plotly figure object and renders it in the app for us.
-We can also give it an id which will be important later when we add interactivity to the dashboard.
+Dash apps follow a specific structure.
+First, we create an app object using the Dash class.
+Note the capitalization.
+Then, we set the app layout using app-dot-layout.
+This is where most of your code will go as your apps grow.
+For now, we're just rendering one graph, but you'll learn how to add more later.
+We use the Graph component from Dash core components to display our Plotly figure.
+It takes a figure as input and renders it on the page.
+We can also give it an ID, which will be important later when we add interactivity to the dashboard.

 5. Running the app